mapbox/lockbox/readme.md

 #.psphrsencstring (Encryption passphrase string used to decrypt the encryption passphrase key)
 #.psphrskey (Encryption passphrase key - encrypted)

-### Example of how to encrypt credentials for your hidden file dependencies:
+### Example of one way of how to encrypt credentials for your hidden file dependencies:
 echo 'encryption_password_used_during_OS_installation' | openssl enc -base64 -aes-256-cbc -pbkdf2 -salt -pass pass:encryption_signing_password

 ## High level concept of the script: